 - WikiHow guide on how to make rosewater with four different methods

 - A well-detailed post on how to make rosewater at home from Wellness Mama will tell you what’s the difference between simmering to distilling rose petals and she will inform you on how to choose rose petals in the first place.

 If you do decide on making rosewater yourself, let me know how it went!
 Perhaps you can convince me to make it into one of my DIY projects.

-Are there any benefits of rosewater for skin and hair?
+Are there any skin and hair benefits of rosewater?

 Plenty!
 And these benefits hide in the intoxicating smell of roses that you can keep with you all year long!
-Ok, on a more serious side, benefits of rosewater for skin and hair are plenty and they smell delicious (repetitive, I know, but I just can’t get over the smell!):
+Ok, on a more serious side, skin and hair benefits of rosewater are plenty and they smell delicious (repetitive, I know, but I just can’t get over the smell!):

 - Antibacterial, anti-inflammatory properties

 - Aids to maintain your skin’s pH balance